 In addition to moving vehicular traffic, streets are also important public spaces, providing the front yards for homes and businesses.
 Yet, cities rarely consider this quality in street design.
 Those cities, such as Minneapolis, that historically considered the public quality of streets have produced environments of special distinction and value.

 Key elements of the Nevada's transportation system should also transcend their traffic moving function and become links of a parkway system, providing structure to the community and adding value to the properties and neighborhoods around them.
 Each Growth Center is connected to a civic street that is intended to act as a promenade for Nevada's neighborhoods.
 Special attributes of "civic" streets include:

-- Parallel facilities for pedestrians and bicyclists.
+- Features such as ornamental lighting, landscaped medians, and additional greenway width and landscaping.
+Boulevard sections may or may not be divided roads.
+In areas where a single street channel is used, greenway setbacks should be expanded. - Parallel facilities for pedestrians and bicyclists.
 This often includes wider than standard sidewalks on at least one side of the street to accommodate both pedestrians and recreational users.
 Paths may include gentle curves and street furniture to provide interest and accommodations for users. - Connections between major activity centers.
 Neighborhood parks in developing areas should be expanded green areas along the parkways.
 The parkways become linear parks, leading people between new and old parts of the community. - They are designed for local traffic moving at slow to moderate speeds, rather than becoming high speed routes.
 Thus, parking is allowed along parkways and houses can front on them.
 They are designed as public spaces and thrive on residential features such as porches and front doors. - They emerge organically out of the fabric of traditional and new neighborhoods, linking them together.
 In new areas, they become the structuring elements for new features and neighborhood amenities.
 As a result, the parkway concept becomes a critical determinant of community land use patterns and design.